Michael Rankin

-Michael L. Rankin (born August 7, 1946) is a senior judge on the Superior Court of the District of Columbia.
+Michael L. Rankin (born August 7, 1946) is a senior judge of the Superior Court of the District of Columbia.

 Education and career

 Rankin earned his Bachelor of Arts from Lincoln University in 1967 and his Juris Doctor from Howard University School of Law in 1970.

 D.C.
 Superior Court

 President Ronald Reagan nominated Rankin on November 13, 1985, to a 15-year term as an associate judge on the Superior Court of the District of Columbia to the seat vacated by Nicholas S. Nunzio.
 On December 9, 1985, the Senate Committee on Homeland Security and Governmental Affairs held a hearing on his nomination.
 On December 12, 1985, the Committee reported his nomination favorably to the senate floor.
 On December 16, 1985, the full Senate confirmed his nomination by voice vote.

 In 2000, and again in 2015, the Commission on Judicial Disabilities and Tenure recommended that he be reinstated for another fifteen year term as judge.
 He took senior status on August 31, 2019.